rossetti/KSLBook/docs/02-Chapter2.md

   \end{cases}
 $$

 Derive an inverse cumulative distribution algorithm for generating from $f(x)$.
 Write a KSL program to generate 10 observations from this distribution for $c=5$.
+Use stream 1 in your implementation.
 :::

 ***